boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    For illustration purposes, {{figure-23}} shows only single tunnels per transfer plane for (ingress PE, egress PE) pair.
 However, there might be multiple tunnels within a single transfer plane between any pair of PEs.

-   It is worth noting that TN QoS Classes and inter-PE transfer planes are orthogonal.
-The TN domain can be operated with, e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 transfer planes (e.g., latency optimized transfer plane using link latency metrics for path calculation, and transfer plane following Interior Gateway Protocol (IGP) metrics).
-TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while transfer plane determines the paths for packets through provider network based on operator's business model (operator's requirements).
-   This path can be optimized or constrained.

-   Similar to the QoS mapping models discussed in {{sec-qos-map}}, for mapping to transfer planes at the ingress PE, both 5QI-unaware and 5QI-aware models are defined.
-Essentially, entire slices can be mapped to transfer planes without 5G QoS consideration (5QI-unaware model).
-For example, flows with different 5G QoS Classes, even from same slice, can be mapped to different transfer planes (5QI-aware model).

 ##  5QI-unaware Model